The concerto concert for the 2019-2020 Academic Year will take place on Sunday, March 29 at 4:00 p.m. in Ford Hall.

 V. Concerto Competition Concert

 1. Normally, the Concerto Competition Concert will take place the Saturday evening prior to the last week of block 3.
 However, if the Wind Ensemble is involved, the performance will occur on a separate concert.

 2. The competition winners will meet with the orchestra or wind ensemble conductors directly to arrange the rehearsal schedule.

 3. The Concerto Competition Concert may consist of optional pieces by the orchestra (chosen at the discretion of the director) as well as the performances of the competition winners.

-4. The order of the soloists will be determined by the director(s).
+4. The order of the soloists’ performances will be determined by the ensemble conductor(s).